lgaboury/Arch-Install-Script/README.md

 # Arch-Install-Script
-This script installs an [Arch Linux](https://archlinux.org/) base system alongside [Windows 11](https://www.microsoft.com/en-ca/windows/windows-11?r=1).
+These scripts install an [Arch Linux](https://archlinux.org/) base system alongside [Windows 11](https://www.microsoft.com/en-ca/windows/windows-11?r=1) or conduct a clean install on VM or SSD.
 The reader is still expected to have a very good understanding of the Arch Linux [Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
-This script is only meant to automate the process for those who like me re-install Arch from scratch just for the heck of it. :-)
+These scripts are only meant to automate the process for those who like me re-install Arch from scratch just for the heck of it. :-)

-Assumes that partition nvme0n1p5 is used for the installation and will set existing nvme0n1p1 partition as ESP.

 ## How to use
 1. Boot with Arch Linux ISO.